-Apple Cookies are a perfect fall (or anytime really) treat to share with the kids—whether or not you top them with an easy icing!
-These healthy cookies are low in added sugars and flexible for a range of food allergies.
+Apple Oatmeal Cookies are a perfect fall (or anytime really) treat to share with the kids—whether or not you top them with an easy icing!
+These healthy cookies are low in added sugars and flexible for a range of food allergies, too.

-I often bake with my kids on the weekends and making cookies is always a hit with my girls.
-These Apple Cookies, which are chock full of whole grains, fiber, protein, and healthy fats, are also just sweet enough to be a treat—and the process is easy enough that the kids can help me mix and bake them up.
+These Apple Oatmeal Cookies, which are chock full of whole grains, fiber, protein, and healthy fats, are also just sweet enough to be a treat.
+Plus, the process is easy enough that the kids can help me mix and bake them up.

-They’re also made without eggs and dairy, so they are adaptable for a range of food allergies—but they taste delicious no matter how you make them!
+These apple cookies are a nutritious cookie made with basic ingredients with a super simple method.
+They are also made without eggs and dairy, so they are adaptable for a range of food allergies.

-(You may also like Applesauce Cake, Apple Cinnamon Pancakes, Cinnamon Applesauce, and Apple Cinnamon Muffins.)
+(You may also like my Applesauce Cake, Applesauce Cookies, Apple Cinnamon Pancakes, Cinnamon Applesauce, and Apple Cinnamon Muffins.)

 Table of Contents